 - Available to Visiting Students: No

-This course aims to help students to develop personal effectiveness and credibility at work through developing and improving a range of definable skills that are pivotal to successful professional management practice and effective leadership.
+This course aims to help students to develop personal effectiveness and credibility at work through developing and improving a range of definable skills that are pivotal to successful professional management practice and effective leadership within the People Profession.
 It aims to develop both students' employability and study skills through evaluation of their own strengths and weaknesses and an emphasis on reflective learning and on putting theory into practice.
-Areas covered include self-management skills, thinking and decision-making skills, the interpretation and management of financial information, team-working and communication skills, and the development of interpersonal and influencing skills.
+Areas covered include self-management skills, thinking and decision-making skills, the interpretation and management of financial information, team-working, communication and negotiation skills, and the development of interpersonal and influencing skills.
 The course therefore provides opportunities for applied learning, continuous professional development and reflective practice.
 Finally, as one of the first courses on the programme this course seeks to help learners make the most of their formal programmes of study and develop their employability through the inclusion of key postgraduate study skills and critical reflection on theory and practice from an ethical and professional standpoint.